 Can I use FastPass+ in more than one park in a single day?

-Your first three FastPass+ selections must be for the same park.
-Once you have used those three, additional FastPass+ selections can be made for any park, but must be made at a kiosk in the park in which you wish to make the selection (i.e. you must use a kiosk in Epcot to book Soarin’.)
+If you booked three advanced FastPass+ selections, once you scan to enter the FastPass+ queue for the third attraction (or it expires), additional FastPass+ selections can be made for any park via the MDX application.
+Selections can be made at a kiosk, but only a kiosk in the park in which you wish to make the selection (i.e. you must use a kiosk in Epcot to book Soarin’.)

 Before you use your first FastPass+ for a given day (or let it expire), you are able to switch all your selections to another park if you wish.